tlarok/Bloodborne-sound-repacking/README.md

 # Bloodborne Sound Repacking

-Guide and Tools for Repacking Sounds in Bloodborne and Other Games with FSB Files, Remember! if you do this with the game on shadPS4, INSTALLTHE PKG ON THE MAIN SHADPS4!
+Guide and Tools for Repacking Sounds in Bloodborne and Other Games with FSB Files.

 This process uses the following tools: lame.exe, fsbankcl.exe, and vgmstream-cli.exe.